-(27) Income Tax (IT) and employee statutory profit sharing (ESPS)- a) Income tax
+(24) Income Tax (IT) and employee statutory profit sharing (ESPS) - a) Income tax

 On December 11, 2013, a decree was published in the Official Gazette whereby several tax provisions were amended, supplemented, and repealed.
-This decree became effective as of January 1, 2014.
-Such decree repeals the Single Rate Business Tax law (IETU for tis acronym in Spanish language), the Cash Deposits (IDE) Law and the IT Law in effect through December 31, 2013 and a new IT Law is issued.
+This decree became effective as of January 1, 2014 Such decree repeals the Single Rate Business tax (IETU for its acronym in Spanish language) Law, the Cash Deposits (IDE) Law and the IT Law in effect through December 31, 2013 and a new IT Law is issued.